 If you, or someone in your family, starts suffering from an itchy scalp and soon notices small, white specs in the hair, the first question is usually, “Is this dandruff … or lice?!”
+Keep reading to learn the difference between head lice vs dandruff.

 White flecks and itching are the first symptoms that most people notice for both conditions, but, of course, dandruff and lice are very different and require different treatments.